hapijs/hapi/docs/Repo-Guidelines.md

 - `question` - generic label for user questions.
 - `release notes` - if the changes to a module are really broad, a new issue should be created and labeled with `release notes`.
 The issue should document what the changes are, how it impacts existing code and how to migrate to the next version.
 - `request` - issues that are asking for specific changes and have been approved by the community or hapijs team, should have the `request` label applied to them.
 This label can be useful for people looking for ways to contribute to the hapijs ecosystem.
-- `security` - issues that have any impact on security either improving existing or fixing an existing security deficiency.
+- `security` - issues that improve or fix existing security deficiencies should be labeled with `security`.

 ## Milestones